necabotheking/spotify-visualization/README.md

     of the same name.
     The developer of this project has stored the API key in a .env files

 ## Poetry Commands
 - `make pretty`: Formats the python files within the project using the Python formatter [Black](https://github.com/psf/black).
 - `make test`: Runs the tests for the api and data handling with pytest
-- `make api`: Runs the api to
+- `make api`: Runs the api to --
-- `make handling`: Runs the data jha
+- `make handling`: Runs the data handling
-- `make run`: Runs the entire program to
+- `make run`: Runs the entire program

+## Status
+- Spotify Web API & Tableau Visualization Project is still in-progress, I am currenly waiting for [extended steaming history](https://support.spotify.com/us/article/understanding-my-data/) from Spotify.